 Can my advisor help me get registered?

-After completing the Trailblazer Prep Course, you will be directed to an advisor within your major (or an advisor for undecided majors).
-Through an advisor course, your advisor will provide you with the information you need to register for the right classes for your major.
+As soon as you respond "yes" to the enrollment intention form, you will automatically be put into an Introduction to DSU Canvas course, specific to your major (or undecided).
+Through your Introduction to DSU Academic Advisor Canvas course, your advisor will provide you with the information you need to register for the right classes for your major.
 Your advisor will contact you to help answer any questions you may have.
 You will also have the opportunity to meet with your advisor in person at New Student Orientation.

-Every freshman student will benefit from enrolling in FYE.
-This one-credit course will give you the tools and success skills you will need to thrive in college.
-Research has shown that students who participate in FYE are more likely to stay in college and earn a college degree.
+Every freshman student will benefit from enrolling in the Trailblazer Connections class.
+This two-credit course will give you the tools and success skills you will need to thrive in college.
+Research has shown that students who participate in a first year experience course are more likely to stay in college and earn a college degree.

 How much does New Student Orientation Cost?